 Among U.S. high school students surveyed by the CDC in 2017, 40% were sexually active.
 Of these, 30% had had sexual intercourse during the last three months and 46% of them didn’t use a condom during their last sexual encounter.
 The same study also showed that half of the 20 million new STDs reported in the United States each year are among 15- to 24-year-olds, and that people aged 13-24 accounted for an estimated 21% of all new HIV diagnoses in 2016.

 These numbers emphasize the importance of condom distribution in high schools for sexually active teenagers.
 If consistently used correctly, condoms can be highly effective in decreasing the probability of STD transmission and preventing HIV transmission.
 Whether we like it or not, U.S. high school students are already having sex.
 As long as this is the case, schools need to help them stay safe.

 While abstinence is encouraged among high school students, parents aren’t naïve.
 The numbers above strongly suggest that expecting abstinence is not realistic.
 The American Academy of Pediatrics (AAP) Committee on Adolescence knows this, and therefore advocates access to condoms in schools as part of comprehensive sex education programs to mitigate cases of unwanted pregnancies (as well as AIDS and STDs).

 Over the last 20 years, teen birth rates across the United States have been continuously declining.
-In fact, the teen birth rate in 2016 dropped 9% from 2015.
-Many factors have been linked to this decline, but especially prominent is the increases in contraception use.
+In fact, the teen birth rate in 2017 dropped 7% from 2016 and dropped a whopping 70% from 1991.
+Many factors have been linked to this decline, but especially prominent is the increases in contraception use among teens.
 As teens spend the majority of their time at school, it is the most natural and convenient place for sex education, including condom distribution.

 Condoms make teens more sexually responsible